amckinney/terraform-provider-vellum/CONTRIBUTING.md

 #### 2. Copy the methods

-We can start to override the behavior of this resource by simply copying the method implementations at the top-level document index data source defined in `internal/terraform/datasource/document_index.go` like
+We can start to override the behavior of the data source by simply copying the method implementations at the top-level document index data source defined in `internal/terraform/datasource/document_index.go` like
 so: